T. J. Watt: 2018

-2019 season
+2019

-In Week 2 against the Seattle Seahawks, Watt recorded six tackles and made his first sack of the season on Russell Wilson in the 26–28 loss.
+In Week 2 against the Seattle Seahawks, Watt recorded six tackles and made his first sack of the season on Russell Wilson in the 28–26 loss.
 In Week 3 against the San Francisco 49ers, Watt recorded his first interception of the season off Jimmy Garoppolo in the 24–20 loss.
 In Week 8 against the Miami Dolphins, Watt recorded two sacks on Ryan Fitzpatrick, one of which was a strip sack that he forced and recovered, in the 27–14 win.
 For his performance in November, Watt earned AFC Defensive Player of the Month.

 In Week 14 against the Arizona Cardinals, Watt recorded his second interception of the season in the end zone off a pass thrown by Kyler Murray during the 23–17 win.

-By the end of his third season, Watt had established himself as one of the best pass-rushers in the NFL, tallying an AFC-high 14.5 sacks and a league-high eight forced fumbles.
+By the end of his third season, Watt had established himself as one of the best pass-rushers in the NFL, tallying an AFC-high 14.5 sacks, along with tying Chandler Jones for the league lead with eight forced fumbles.
 He was named to the Pro Bowl.
 He was voted Team MVP by his teammates, being the first defensive player to win the award since Troy Polamalu in 2010.
 Watt was voted All-Pro as both edge rusher (1st Team) and linebacker (2nd Team).
 He was also nominated for the NFL Defensive Player of the Year award, finishing third in voting.
 Following the season, Watt was ranked 25th by his fellow players on the NFL Top 100 Players of 2020.